unity3d-jp/UnityChanToonShaderVer2_Project/Assets/Toon/Shader/README.txt

 * Added 'Remove Unused Keywords/Properties from Material` button to Option Menu in Basic Shader Settings.
 By executing this function, unnecessary shader keywords and unused property values in the UTS2 material can be removed.
 Applying this when publishing a project, especially just before uploading avatars to VRChat, can reduce the unnecessary load on the system.
+This function was developed based on the Issue #18 of ACiiL TwitterID: @__ aciil's .

 ### 2019/03/23: 2.0.7 Release: Release version
 * The following new features have been added.